BaileighBrown/BaileighBrown.github.io/_pages/about.md

   - /about.html
 ---

 I am a gradute student at Kennesaw State University getting my master of science degree in software engineering.
 I received my bachelor of science from Gordon State College in middle grades education.
-Currently I am a part of Mckenney's ongoing rotational IT co-op in Atlanta, Georgia.
+Currently I am apart of Mckenney's ongoing rotational IT co-op in Atlanta, Georgia.
 I am also working as a UI Engineer intern at Teradata for the summer of 2024.

 Spotlight
 ======